-- 4.74 Separate male and female staff change/locker rooms should be provided where staff can change into a uniform and store outdoor clothing and other personal items. - 4.75 Personal full-length lockers for the secure storage of dry outer and middle garments, footwear and small personal belongings are required.
+- 4.76 Separate male and female staff change/locker rooms should be provided where staff can change into a uniform and store outdoor clothing and other personal items. - 4.77 Personal full-length lockers for the secure storage of dry outer and middle garments, footwear and small personal belongings are required.
 Hanging rails, with security, for the storage of wet outer garments and lockers for large personal belongings should be provided.
-The number of lockers provided should be arrived at following consultation with staff, bearing in mind any likely future expansion of the unit, and included in the design brief.
+The number of lockers provided should be arrived at following consultation with staff, bearing in mind any likely future expansion of the unit, and included in the design brief. - 4.78 Separate male and female showers should be provided en-suite.